Jcitaato7/CustomLists/README.md

 # Custom Lists

-This Java program consists of two classes: `CustomLists` and `Main`.
-The `CustomLists` class implements a custom linked list data structure, while the `Main` class provides a demonstration of how to use the functionalities of the custom list.
+This Java program consists of a `CustomLists` class.
+This class implements a custom linked list data structure.

 ## CustomLists Class